BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 Some users prefer to search for data using keywords, some by specifying a location and seeing what datasets are available in the area, and some require a combination of both methods.

 Ideally the data portal should support both of these methods - keywords search and map search.
 An exemption could be small data portals serving a limited amount of datasets.
-In such cases (datasets with <20 datasets) search might not be required since all the datasets could be presented on a single page.
+In such cases (for example portals with less than 20 datasets) search might not be required since all the datasets could be presented on a single page.

 ## What it looks like